Searchresults

 As a lecturer, you depend on your voice.
 However, there are many lecturers who suffer from voice problems.
 With these education tips you will be on your way to becoming The Voice of the UGent.

-Pay attention to your body postureBe sure to stand in front of the classroom, …
+Pay attention to your body postureBe sure to stand in front of …

 Read more -